noah-mclain/gen-text-ai/PAPERSPACE.md

 The script automatically:

 1. Sets up the proper Python path
-2. Authenticates with Google Drive
+2. Authenticates with Google Drive using the consolidated manager script
 3. Runs the complete pipeline with all necessary flags

 You can customize the script's behavior with command-line arguments: